h22679/amalgam-website/_posts/2023-11-28-Installation.md

 image: https://files.cocobut.net/screenshots/2023-11-30_18.10.21.png
 ---

-For our current mod pack we are using Fabric – a modular modding toolchain targeting Minecraft.
+For our current mod packs we are using Fabric (for 1.18.2) and Forge (for 1.16.5).
 Follow this guide, which includes recommendations for a smooth installation using mod managers like CurseForge and Prism Launcher.

 ### Why Use a Separate Installation?
 It's recommended to create a separate Minecraft installation for Fabric to avoid conflicts with vanilla or other modded profiles and mod packs.